 Belt drive or direct drive

-The type of motor connection with the platter sets out the range of turntable functions and determines some of its specifications.
-Turntables can be:
+The type of motor connection with the platter is a key factor in determining the range of turntable functions and specifications.
+There are several types of turntables, including:

 • Belt-driven.
 The motor is separated from the platter and sends the rotation power via the belt.
 In this construction, the signal-to-noise ratio is quite high.
 However, these turntables cannot be used for scratching or other DJ techniques.